vuola/UH_NumericalMethods/README.md

 ### Python 3
 The Python version used during testing was 3.11.
 Eigenpy library requires at least Python version 3.5.
 The Docker container runs Python 3.8

+### Pip3

+If you have *python3* but not the package manager *pip3*, run

+`sudo apt install python3-pip`

 #### Python 3.11

-If you have a Python version 3.8 or newer, it is safer to keep it that way.
-Some linux distributions have symlinks to python.
-If you manage the Python3 symlink -> Python3.xx executable go ahead and upgrade to the latest Python version.
+If you have a Python version 3.8 or newer, **it is safer to use the current version**.
+Some linux distributions control the symlinks to python.
+If you manage the symlink *Python3->Python3.xx* yourself and want the latest and greatest go ahead and upgrade to the latest Python version.

 `sudo add-apt-repository ppa:deadsnakes/ppa`